Things to be aware of when preparing to travel to the UK

-- Have completed a landing card (if a non EEA National).
+- Ensure you complete a landing card (if a non EEA National).

-- Keep any medical documentation, recent bank statement and details of where you are staying in your hand luggage, you may be asked for this information.
+- Keep any medical documentation, recent bank statement and details of where you are staying in your hand luggage.

 - Never bring in counterfeit goods, illegal drugs, offensive weapons or indecent or obscene material.
 Some items are restricted and will require a licence or permit.

 - You must declare any sums of cash of £10,000 or more (or the equivalent in another currency) if you are travelling from a country outside the European Union.